 STAFF REPORT: Ms. Anderson noted that this item was discussed with Council in January and March with a public hearing at the Planning Commission in April.
 The proposed code is intended to preserve and protect the health, safety, and general welfare of persons and property within the City.
 She clarified permits would not be required for community uses, special events/private functions, construction projects and public use on public property.
 Permits would be required for commercial seasonal use (less than 180 days), and Ms. Anderson reviewed the application information required.
-There would be setbacks and porta potties would not be located within swales, and orientation away from residential areas and screening would be required.
+There would be setbacks and porta potties would not be required.